google/dpy/README.md

     def Bar():
       """3) Provides a singleton injectable `Bar`.

-      This function is only ran once, no matter how many times a `Bar` is requested for injection.
+      This function is only run once, no matter how many times a `Bar` is requested for injection.
 The return value is stored.
       In effect, this is a lazily initialized version of #1.
       """